Table of Contents

 On both sides of the interalveolar septa, there is a thin epithelial cover of plate-like extensions of cytoplasms of type I alveolar cells (pneumocytes), also referred to as covering cells.
 They have an extensive soma which covers the capillaries (blood-air barrier) and lines the major part (95 %) of the alveoli.

-In the niches between the flat type I cells – where they do not really interfere with gas exchange –, there are larger cuboid type II alveolar epithelial cells (pneumocytes).
+In the niches between the flat type I cells – where they do not really interfere with a gas exchange –, there are larger cuboid type II alveolar epithelial cells (pneumocytes).
 They contain a lot of organelles and lamellar corpuscles.
 They produce and secrete the surfactant.
 Type II cells are the replacement for type I cells.

 All extensions of adjoining alveolar epithelial cells are connected to each other by tight junctions.
 Tight junctions are the most important barriers against the intrusion of lymph from the interstitium into the alveoli.
 The alveolar epithelium is not directly in contact with air but is covered using a liquid film.
 Its surface tension is decreased by the surfactant.